Horatio Stockton Howell: Battle of Gettysburg

 Late in the afternoon, the Confederates began to push the Union troops back through town.
 Shortly after 4 o'clock, the overwhelmed First Corps soldiers fell back through the streets of Gettysburg to the heights on Cemetery Ridge and Cemetery Hill south of town.
 A chaotic scene ensued as jubilant Confederates followed closely on their heels.
 As the Union retreat swept toward the College Lutheran Church, Chaplain Howell was assisting members of the medical staff inside the building.
 After hearing shots outside, Howell turned to a nearby surgeon and said, "I will step outside for a moment and see what the trouble is."

 Sgt.
 Archibald Snow followed Howell out of the church door.
 Later, Snow wrote the most detailed account of what happened:

 Howell died at age 42.
 Following the battle, his remains were shipped to Brooklyn, New York and laid to rest in Green-Wood Cemetery.
-A monument at the foot of the College Lutheran church steps was dedicated in 1889 to mark the spot where the chaplain was killed.